 A coffeeshop was built at the entrance of the land, for the local community to buy fruits and vegetables.

-The idea was to create a huge garden as a perfect environment for producing art, films and music.
+The idea was to create a large garden as a perfect environment for producing art, films and music.

 There was a lot of construction to be done, so for several years artists and scientists were invited every summer in an informal residency festival to collaborate and produce works and performances, forcing us to move forward on the development of the land in an inspiring way.